 What is Adobong Kangkong?

-Adobong Kangkong, or kangkong adobo, is a dish with "kangkong" (water spinach) cooked "adobo" style.
-In the Philippines, adobo refers to a cooking process that involves marinating and simmering meat or vegetables in a mixture of vinegar, soy sauce, garlic, and peppercorns.
+Adobong Kangkong (or water spinach adobo) is a vegetable dish where kangkong is cooked "adobo" style.
+In the Philippines, adobo refers to a cooking technique that involves marinating and simmering meat or vegetables in a mixture of vinegar, soy sauce, garlic, bay leaf, and peppercorns.

 Ingredients you'll need